Designer: Vives St-Laurent

-Founded in 2018, Vives St-Laurent is an interior design studio that works in the residential and commercial fields.
-Their approach questions the intersection between aestheticism and functionalism.
+Founded in 2018, Vives St-Laurent is an interior design studio specializing in residential and commercial projects.
+Their approach questions the junction between aesthetic and function.

-Over time, Vives St-Laurent specializes in the planning of corporate environments.
-This sector of activity is an opportunity for the studio to rethink the codes of office spaces.
+Over time, Vives St-Laurent has increasingly specialized in the layout of corporate environments.
+This branch of activity is, for the studio, a chance to revisit and rethink the codes of office spaces.